ncatlab/nlab-content/pages/437.md

 in $sSet_{Quillen}$.
 Notice that the first morphism is a cofibration and the second a weak equivalence in the standard [[model structure on simplicial sets]] and that all objects are cofibrant.

-Since by the axioms of an [[enriched model category]] the [[power]]in functor
+Since by the axioms of an [[enriched model category]] the [[power|powering functor]]

 $$
   (-)^{(-)} : sSet^{op} \times C \to C
 $$

-sends cofibrations and acyclic cofibrations in the first argument to fibratoins and acyclic fibrations inif the second argument is fibrant, and since this implies by the [[category of fibrant objects|factorization lemma]] that it then also preserves weak equivalences between cofibrant objects, it follows that $X^{\Delta[1]}$ is indeed a path object with the extra property that also the two morphisms $X^{\Delta[1]} \to X$ are acyclic fibratios.
+sends cofibrations and acyclic cofibrations in the first argument to fibrations and acyclic fibrations inif the second argument is fibrant, and since this implies by the [[category of fibrant objects|factorization lemma]] that it then also preserves weak equivalences between cofibrant objects, it follows that $X^{\Delta[1]}$ is indeed a path object with the extra property that also the two morphisms $X^{\Delta[1]} \to X$ are acyclic fibratios.

 ## Related notions